aquasecurity/kube-hunter/README.md

 The Dockerfile in this repository allows you to build a containerized version without the reporting plugin.

-If you run the kube-hunter container with the host network it will be able to probe all the interfaces on the host:
+If you run the kube-hunter container with the host network, it will be able to probe all the interfaces on the host:

 `docker run -it --rm --network host aquasec/kube-hunter`